ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 ## VAE structure

 The VAE is formed of three components - an encoder, a latent space and a decoder.
+But before we discuss these, we need to introduce convolution.

 f2

+### Convolution

 ### Encoder